 Most importantly, they understand the degree of readiness to have the conversation and whether the owners need to have a different conversation before having the one the CEO wants.
 For example, in a supply chain optimization JV, the CEO wanted to get the Board’s permission to pursue M&A opportunities in a consolidating market, but realized that the Board needed to first understand the venture’s strategy to evaluate the opportunities against.
 This meant delaying the M&A discussion for three months while the management team, with the help of outside consultants, developed that strategy at a level of analytical rigor and clarity that the Board members required within their own companies.

 Similarly, in a multi-billion dollar oil industry pipeline JV that was experiencing significant delays and cost over-runs, the CEO wanted to get the owners to agree to restructure the operating model to make the venture more autonomous and less vulnerable to owner company “operational overreach.”
 But the CEO realized that the owners weren’t ready to have that conversation – which included clipping back committees and technical service agreements – until the JV CEO made changes on the management team and demonstrated that the venture possessed the capabilities to deliver the project.

-By surveying the Board and other key stakeholders in the owner organizations, including functions and business units who interact with the venture, the JV CEO is able generate a broader and structured fact-base to determine levels of alignment, uncover key sticking points, test solution spaces, and generate data which might unlock a conversation.
+By surveying the Board and other key stakeholders in the owner organizations, including functions and business units that interact with the venture, the JV CEO is able generate a broader and structured fact-base to determine levels of alignment, uncover key sticking points, test solution spaces, and generate data that might unlock a conversation.